 They'll ensure they've fulfilled product value in the marketplace.
 That the product is usable among the target demographic.
 Lastly, the product is feasible in that the business is in a position to take on the build.
 Once these areas are complete, it passes on to the product manager and their team.

-Product managers work off the same three principles but realign them to the product team and resources.
+Product managers work off the same three principles but realign them to the product and product ops team and resources.
 They work on how the product can provide value to the business.
 They work on the UX and UI design, to fit customer usability.
 Lastly, they work on the feasibility of the product among their engineering team.
 Same same, but different.

 The similarities between leadership and management #